FAQ I – The Macroregions

 – Mediterranean (EUSMED).

-Q: How does the strategy of the Macroregion competences interacts with the strategy of the European Union and avoid overlapping with European or state competences?
+Q: How does the strategy of the Macroregion intersect with the strategy of the European Union and avoid overlapping with European or state competences?

-A: The strategy of the Macroregion intersects with the strategy of the European Union according to the modalities launched by the Commission and the European Council in the approval of the Macroregional strategy and avoids overlapping with the operational tables of the institutions on the principle of subsidiarity.
+A: The strategy of the Macro-region intersects with the strategy of the European Union according to the modalities launched by the Commission and the European Council in the approval of the macro-regional strategy and avoids overlapping with interactive operational tables in comparison with all the institutions according to the principle of subsidiarity.

 Q: How is the Macroregion involved in the elaboration of the strategy of the European Union and how does the European Union implement the strategic proposals of the Macroregion?

-A: The Macroregion is part of a circular model of the European Union.
+A: The Macroregion participates in a circular model of the European Union.

 The Macroregion is:

-– both an instrument of integration of peoples (i.e. modalities of participation produced by the European Union towards peoples, therefore in the direction of Europe-Citizens);
+– is an instrument of integration of peoples (ie modalities of participation produced by the European Union towards peoples, therefore in the direction of Europe-Citizens);

-– and an instrument for the peoples for strategic elaboration (i.e. modalities of participation from the bottom towards the European Union, therefore in the Citizens-Europe direction).
+– is an instrument of the peoples for strategic elaborations (ie modalities of participation from the bottom towards the European Union, therefore in the Citizens-Europe direction).

 FAQ II – The Mediterranean Macroregion